Demerit points are assigned to your driving record based upon the rate of speed recorded:

 The demerit points would only be on the driving abstract for 14 months, instead of 2 years (2 years minus the 10 months it took for the ticket to come to court).

-Also, when you fight your speeding ticket, the insurance company would only find out about the speeding ticket after the court date.
+As well the insurance company would only find out about the offence until after the court date.

 Subsequently, the driver would save any insurance increase for one year.